 Henneke et al. (1984) showed that the group of mares that lose BCS 90 days ante partum to foaling and have a low BCS at time of foaling to 90 days postpartum, have significant lower pregnancy rates for the second and third cycles and a reduced maintenance of pregnancy to 90 days, than mares in other groups.
 These groups include mares with a high BCS during these 180 days, mares that lose BCS ante partum and gain BCS postpartum and mares with a high BCS ante partum, but lose BCS postpartum.
 The mean interval between parturition to first ovulation tends to be longer for these mares as well (p <0.15).
 The mean interval between first to second ovulation is significantly longer.
 It appears that gestation length is not under influence of BCS.18

 Pregnancy rates and the number of cycles per conception increase when mares enter the breeding season with a low BCS (<3).
 Barren and maiden mares that enter the breeding season with a low BCS will have a delayed onset of oestrus and ovulation.
 An irregular oestrus, increased early embryonic resorption and possibly early abortion are also associated with a low BCS.
-Whether there is a correlation between a low BCS and late abortion, or between a low BCS and mares that do not become pregnant at all is unclear.
+Whether there is a correlation between a low BCS and late abortion;, or between a low BCS and mares that do not become pregnant at all is unclear.
 Increasing nutrient intake several weeks before conception in case of mares with a low BCS increases conception rates.
 Reducing nutrient intake before conception in case of mares with a high BCS decreases conception rates.
 A BCS of 5 at foaling appears to be optimal.18,31

 Spring-born fillies, which were grown with deprived nutrient intake during winter, started cycling two to seven months later in their life than fillies that had the ability to grow during the winter.
 Both groups were fed ad lib after the winter period.
 Normally fillies start cycling when they are 12 to 15 months of age.31